Ammunition depot upgrades maintain U.S. military’s capabilities in the Pacific

 |0

-This work, Ammunition depot upgrades maintain U.S. military’s capabilities in the Pacific [Image 3 of 3], by SFC Henry Gundacker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ammunition depot upgrades maintain U.S. military’s capabilities in the Pacific, by Stephen Satkowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.